xinqin-site/xinqin-site.github.io/_pages/about.md

 Updates
 ======
-2023/05: Our paper entitled "The Role of Electricity Market Design for Energy Storage in Cost-Efficient Decarbonization" has been accepted by _Joule_.
+2023/05: Our paper entitled "The Role of Electricity Market Design for Energy Storage in Cost-Efficient Decarbonization" has been accepted by _Joule_ [IF: 46.048 (2022)].

 2023/04: Honored to receive the _CSEE JPES Excellent Paper Award_ for our paper "[Combined Electric and Heat System Testbeds for Power Flow Analysis and Economic Dispatch](https://ieeexplore.ieee.org/document/9265441)".